initcron/cicd-labs/jenkins/Setting up Continuous Integration with Jenkins.md

 This is how you could automatically trigger the builds.

 ### Defining downstreams/upstreams and a Pipeline view :-
-In this lab, you will learn how to links your job and run it in a sequence, setup pipeline view.
+Here you will learn, how to links your job and run it in a sequence, setup pipeline view.
 Before that you need to know about upstreams & downstreams.

 Follow the below steps to setup upstream and downstream :-
 * goto your `woker-build job` configure page, add `projects to build`  in `post build actions`.